dms-viz/dms-viz.github.io/paper/paper.md

 # Design and Usage

 Using `dms-viz` involves three components.
-First, using the command line tool `configure-dms-viz`, available as a Python package on PyPI (<https://pypi.org/project/configure-dms-viz/>), the user formats their data into a `JSON` specification file.
+First, using the command line tool `configure-dms-viz`, available as a Python package on PyPI (<https://pypi.org/project/configure-dms-viz/>), the user formats their data into a `JSON` specification file (see the [documentation]() for details on the `JSON` schema).
 Then, the user uploads this specification file to `dms-viz.github.io`, a web-based interface written in Javascript, `D3.js`, and `NGL.js` [@roseNGLViewerWebbased2018].
 Finally, the specification file can either be shared directly or hosted remotely to generate a shareable URL link (\autoref{fig:figure2}).

 Upon uploading the specification file to `dms-viz`, users will see a visualization composed of four components, as illustrated in \autoref{fig:figure3}.